-LU-9 Council shall actively encourage alternative subdivision designs which will seek to create sustainable communities.
+LU-9 Council shall actively encourage alternative subdivision designs which will seek to create a more sustainable community.
 These will include design elements like open space design, conservation design, cluster design, the fused grid, and other designs that focus on conservation of the natural environment and a more efficient use of land.